rails/website/_world_sessions/2023/agenda/day-2/3-chris-oliver-session.md

 running_order: 3
 ---

 An unbelievable amount of features are packed into Rails making it one of the most powerful web frameworks you can use.
-So let’s take a look at some little known, underused, and new things in Rails 7.
+So let's take a look at some little known, underused, and new things in Rails 7.

-A few of the topics we’ll cover:
+A few of the topics we'll cover:

 - ActiveRecord features like “excluding”, strict_loading, virtual columns, with_options, attr_readonly, etc
 - ActiveStorage named variants